What to do in Victoria, Seychelles: a complete guide to the must-sees

 Top 10 things to do in Victoria

-1. Visit Sir Selwyn Clark Market
+1. Visit Sir Selwyn Clarke Market

 2. Explore the Seychelles Botanical Gardens